KurayamiNoSaya/hello-world/README.md

 Hello,

-I enjoy reading and listening to music on my free time.
+I enjoy reading and listening to music in my free time.